Today we're looking at a common skincare ingredient that doesn't do much good for your skin—alcohol.

 What's the Purpose of Alcohol in Products?

-Preservatives: The germicide properties of alcohols help to keep products fresh for years.
+- Preservatives: The germicide properties of alcohol helps to keep products fresh for years.

-Enhance absorption: Alcohols improve the skin's ability to absorb other ingredients.
+- Enhance absorption: Alcohol improves the skin's ability to absorb other ingredients.
 (That's why it's a favorite in moisturizing creams.)

 Are All Alcohols Harmful?